brief-ds/brief-ds.github.io/_posts/2025-09-25-tensorflow-mlx.md

 The deployability for complex machine learning library is usually restricted. micrograd, as it only depends on Python and NumPy, is as portable as both, therefore available on x86, AArch64, RISC-V, etc architectures as well as a great number of operating systems.

 ### micrograd is easiest to extend
-As we saw above, tensordot was the most costly operation.
-If you have an idea to accelerate a particular kind of tensordot, go into `micrograd/engine.py`, and add a few lines:
+As the core is just one Python file, micrograd can be easily maintained.
+To extend it, go into `micrograd/engine.py`, and add a few lines, for example:

 ```python